avshiyanov/FlickerSearch/Readme.md

 #Introduction

-This application fetches photos from flickr using flickr apis.
+This application fetches photos from flicker using flicker apis.

 ## Installation
 ```bash